oolong-kt/oolong/docs/index.md

 ## See it in action

-Initialize an Oolong runtime by supplying your `Init`, `Update`, and `View` functions as well as a `Render ` function from the host platform.
+Initialize an Oolong runtime by supplying your `init`, `update`, and `view` functions as well as a `render` function from the host platform.
 Press the play button below to run the example.

 ```{.kotlin .playground}
 import kotlinx.coroutines.CoroutineScope